xor-musix/avb4linux/README.md

 GIT SUBMODULES
 ==============

-After checking out, you need to edit the file kernel_module/igb/avb-config.h.
+After checking out, you need to edit the file `avb_up.sh`.

-Edit the values of OWN_MAC, AVB_DEVICE_SOURCE_MAC and AVB_DEVICE_TALKER_MAC_BASE to match your NIC and the AVB device.
+Edit the values of OWNMAC, SOURCEMAC and TALKERMAC to match your NIC and the AVB device.

 Now the avb-linux git repository submodules should be configured: